nextjournal/clerk/notebooks/markdown.md

 (def parsed (md/parse markdown-input))
 ```

-At present, Clerk will split top level forms which are grouped together under the same cell, this is to guarantee that Clerk's dependency analysys among forms will still effectively avoid needless recomputations when code changes.
+At present, Clerk will split top level forms which are grouped together under the same cell, this is to guarantee that Clerk's dependency analysys among forms will still effectively avoid needless recomputations^[when code changes].

-which you can manipulate with your favourite clojure functions
+Parsed markdown is a tree of regular Cloure data structures[^data] which you can manipulate with your favourite clojure functions

 ```clojure
 (def sliced (update parsed :content #(take 8 %))) ;; take just a slice